ArturSpirin/test_junkie/README.md

         assert True is True
 ```
-Metadata that was set in the code above can be accessed in any of the event listeners like so:
+Metadata that was set in the code above can be accessed in any of the [Test Listeners](#test-listeners) like so:
 ```python
 from test_junkie.listener import Listener